Health Insurance

 Yes, under the ACA insurance companies cannot refuse to insure consumers with chronic or preexisting medical conditions, exclude coverage for preexisting conditions, or charge higher premiums because of a health or medical condition.
 The ACA also requires insurance companies in the individual and small employer markets to offer more comprehensive coverage than was available for some people with chronic illnesses.
 It prohibits discrimination on the basis of age, disability, or expected length of life.
 Coverage for these benefits is available from the beginning of the policy coverage period, without a waiting period, even if there was no prior coverage.

-Does coverage provided through a religious health care sharing ministry satisfy the individual mandate?
+Is coverage provided through a religious health care sharing ministry insurance?

 The ACA includes an exemption from the individual mandate for individuals who are members of a health care sharing ministry.
 This type of organization is not licensed as an insurance company and does not guarantee payment of health care claims or expenses.